Ouxsoft/LHTML/README.md

 ```

 ##### Passing Array Arguments
-An argument array can be made using multiple similarly arg elements with the same name.
+An argument array can be made using multiple similar arg elements with the same name.
 The following arg `type` contains an array with three values: 0 => pickles, 1 => ketchup, and 2 => mustard.
 ```lhtml5
 <block name="Test">
     <arg name="type">pickles</arg>